foreverstupid/Lang/doc/Lang.md

        or
            factorial($n - 1) * $n;
    ```
-   As the recursion reashes its basis (the if-part) and starts to evaluating backward, all the instances of `factorial` will have the variable `n` equal to `2` (that is the recursion basis).
+   As the recursion reaсhes its basis (the if-part) and starts to evaluating backward, all the instances of `factorial` will have the variable `n` equal to `2` (that is the recursion basis).
 So, in all else-parts we will multiply returning value by `2` and instead of `n` factorial we will get `2` to the power of `n - 1`.
 The proper realisation is
    ```
    factorial = [n] =>
        if ($n < 3)